 - Digital ad prices increased more than tenfold compared to direct mail.
 Facebook reported that their average price per ad increased 24% in 2021 over the previous year.
 By comparison, the average price to mail a single postcard only increased 1.57%.
 That’s a 14-fold difference.

 - More businesses are choosing PostcardMania for direct mail.
-Our earnings grew 31% in 2021, from $64.2 million in 2020 to $83.9 million in 2021.
-In the previous decade, earnings grew an average of 5%.
-(You can see the jump in the graph above.)
+Annual revenue grew roughly 15% year over year in 2022, up to $97.2 million from $83.9 million in 2021.
+(You can see the jump in the graph above following 2020.)

 - In May 2022, PostcardMania hit a single-week, highest-ever in sales at $2.64 million, 53.28% higher than our previous record of $1.72 million set in November of 2020.

 - On average, we mailed 5 postcards every second on behalf of American businesses in 2022.